Fish4203/MurderUs/README.md

 - make the mini game app
 - fix all the bugs
 - find all the bugs
-- figure out how to hoast the server
 - make tasks better

 ## how to run it